genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

     MESSAGE_TYPE = EVENT_RESET_USER_PASSWORD_ACK

 ## Post-authentication
 Once the user has been authenticated, the server expects heartbeat messages, as defined in the interval setting on the ACK message.
 If the GUI misses a configurable number of heartbeats, the session will automatically expire.
 In response to a heartbeat, the GUI will receive a list of available services and their details.

 These services should be contacted on the hosts in the order they are defined in the list.
-The ordering may change if the server implements a load-balancing strategy.
-Existing connections can simply ignore the ordering changes, but in the event of failover or reconnection, the ordering should be adhered to.
+This order could change if the server implements a load-balancing strategy.
+Existing connections can simply ignore the order changes, but in the event of failover or reconnection, the order should be adhered to.

 ### Heartbeat